slbailey/Retrovue/docs/domain/PlaylogEvent.md

 ## Purpose

-BroadcastPlaylogEvent is the **resolved list of media segments to be played**.
+PlaylogEvent is the **resolved list of media segments to be played**.
 Each entry maps to a [ScheduleDay](ScheduleDay.md) and points to a resolved concrete asset.
-PlaylogEvents originate from resolved [BroadcastScheduleDay](ScheduleDay.md) records, which themselves are built from [SchedulePlans](SchedulePlan.md) using Zones (time windows) and Patterns (ordered Program lists).
+PlaylogEvents originate from resolved [ScheduleDay](ScheduleDay.md) records, which themselves are built from [SchedulePlans](SchedulePlan.md) using Zones (time windows) and Patterns (ordered Program lists).
 If multiple plans are active, priority resolves overlapping Zones.
 VirtualAssets are already expanded by ScheduleDay time, so PlaylogEvents reference only concrete assets.
 This object feeds Producers and ChannelManager so they can build a playout plan at 'now', but this object itself does not launch ffmpeg.

 **Critical Rule:** PlaylogEvent is a finalized instruction representing "this asset airs at this absolute time on this channel" - it contains resolved `start_utc`, `end_utc`, and `asset_uuid` values.
 Each entry maps to a ScheduleDay and points to a resolved concrete asset.
 PlaylogEvents reflect the **exact wall-clock timestamps derived from ScheduleDay**.
 VirtualAssets are already expanded by ScheduleDay time, so PlaylogEvents reference only concrete assets, not VirtualAsset containers.
 The referenced asset must be in `ready` state with `approved_for_broadcast=true`.

 **Generation Lineage:** SchedulePlan (Zones + Patterns) → ScheduleDay (immutable; primary expansion point) → PlaylogEvent (exact wall-clock instructions for runtime)

 1. **[SchedulePlan](SchedulePlan.md)** - Top-level operator-created plans defining Zones (time windows) and Patterns (ordered lists of Program references).
 Multiple plans are layered using priority resolution.
 Zones + Patterns resolve to assets.
-2. **[BroadcastScheduleDay](ScheduleDay.md)** - Resolved, immutable daily schedules built from SchedulePlans using Zones (time windows) and Patterns (ordered Program lists).
+2. **[ScheduleDay](ScheduleDay.md)** - Resolved, immutable daily schedules built from SchedulePlans using Zones (time windows) and Patterns (ordered Program lists).
 If multiple plans are active, priority resolves overlapping Zones.
 ScheduleDay is the primary expansion point where Zones + Patterns resolve to concrete assets: Programs → episodes and VirtualAssets → real assets.
 Contains resolved asset selections and exact wall-clock times.
-3. **BroadcastPlaylogEvent** - Finalized playout instructions generated from the resolved schedule day.
+3. **PlaylogEvent** - Finalized playout instructions generated from the resolved schedule day.
 Each event contains **exact wall-clock timestamps** (`start_utc`, `end_utc`) derived from ScheduleDay and a resolved asset reference (`asset_uuid`) for execution.
 VirtualAssets are already expanded by ScheduleDay time, so PlaylogEvents reference only concrete assets.

 PlaylogEvents reflect the **exact wall-clock timestamps derived from ScheduleDay**.
 The schedule day's resolved times are computed using Grid alignment: Zone time windows and Pattern repeating behavior are combined with the channel's Grid boundaries (`grid_block_minutes`, `block_start_offsets_minutes`, `programming_day_start`) to produce real-world wall-clock times, which are then directly used in PlaylogEvents.

 ## Core model / scope

-BroadcastPlaylogEvent is the **resolved list of media segments to be played**.
+PlaylogEvent is the **resolved list of media segments to be played**.
 It enables:

 - **Resolved media segments**: Each entry represents a media segment to be played, mapping to a ScheduleDay and pointing to a resolved concrete asset
 - **Asset resolution**: Points to resolved assets.
 VirtualAssets are already expanded by ScheduleDay time, so PlaylogEvents reference only concrete assets.